-12 U.S. Hotels Every Beauty Enthusiast Must Visit
+13 US Hotels Every Beauty Enthusiast Must Visit

 The Lodge at Woodloch

-Let your mind, body, and spirit take a break at The Lodge at Woodloch in Pennsylvania.
-You can head to their co-ed Whisper Lounge (equipped with fireplaces, rocking chairs, and an outdoor porch), the Aqua Garden's HydroMassage water walls or even the activity pool.
-After you enjoy their unique amenities, you can head to the treatment room to enjoy any of their spa services from FLOAT Therapy to sleep treatments.
+Let your mind, body and spirit take a break at the Lodge at Woodloch in Pennsylvania.
+You can head to its coed Whisper Lounge (equipped with fireplaces, rocking chairs, and an outdoor porch), the Aqua Garden's HydroMassage water walls or even the activity pool.
+After you enjoy the unique amenities, you can head to the treatment room to enjoy any of the spa services from FLOAT Therapy to sleep treatments.

 Photo: